Torture: Perpetrators

 Torture can be a side effect of a broken criminal justice system in which underfunding, lack of judicial independence, or corruption undermines effective investigations and fair trials.
 In this context, people who cannot afford bribes are likely to become victims of torture.
 Understaffed or poorly trained police are more likely to resort to torture when interrogating suspects.
 In some countries, such as Kyrgyzstan, suspects are more likely to be tortured at the end of the month because of performance quotas.

+The contribution of bureaucracy to torture is under-researched and poorly understood.
 Torturers rely on both active supporters and those who ignore it.
 Military, intelligence, psychology, medical, and legal professionals can all be complicit in torture.
 Incentives can favor the use of torture on an institutional or individual level, and some perpetrators are motivated by the prospect of career advancement.
 Bureaucracy can diffuse responsibility for torture and help perpetrators excuse their actions.
 Maintaining secrecy is often essential to maintaining a torture program, which can be accomplished in ways ranging from direct censorship, denial, or mislabeling torture as something else, to offshoring abuses to outside a state's territory.
-Along with official denials, torture is enabled by moral disengagement from the victims and impunity for the perpetrators—criminal prosecutions for torture are rare.
+Along with official denials, torture is enabled by moral disengagement from the victims and impunity for the perpetrators.
 Public demand for decisive action against crime or even support for torture against criminals can facilitate its use.

 Once a torture program is begun, it is difficult or impossible to prevent it from escalating to more severe techniques and expanding to larger groups of victims, beyond what is originally intended or desired by decision-makers.
+Sociologist Christopher J. Einolf argues that "torture can create a vicious cycle in which a fear of internal enemies leads to torture, torture creates false confessions, and false confessions reinforce torturers' fears, leading to a spiral of paranoia and ever-increasing torture"—similar to a witch hunt.
 Escalation of torture is especially difficult to contain in counterinsurgency operations.
 Torture and specific techniques spread between different countries, especially by soldiers returning home from overseas wars, although this process is poorly understood.